fredshonorio/json-decoder/README.md

 decodeString("[1, 2, null]", list(nullable(Integer))); // right(List.of(some(1), some(2), none()))
 ```

-More examples can be found in [tests](tests).
+More examples can be found in [tests](src/test/java/json_decoder/).

-TODO: big complex eample
+TODO: big complex example

 ## How to get
 TODO

-todo: license
+TODO: license